-Parker O-rings provide OEM's superior fluid sealing
+Parker O-rings for fluid sealing

 Pressure is important in determining the hardness (durometer) of an o-ring.
 Durometer specifications can be determined by consulting the Parker O-Ring Handbook.
 Sealing Devices offers a full line of Parker Seal o-rings, stat-o-seals (fastener seals), lathe cuts, packing, extruded seals, molded shapes, seals and tubing.
 Let Sealing Devices provide o-rings to seal your application.

 We offer a variety of compounds for your specialized oring applications including Viton, Silicone, Kalrez perfuoroelastomers, and many others in custom configurations.
 Applications include industrial, aerospace, military, electronic device sealing and shielding.
 Find popular Parker o-ring sizes and compounds online.